mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 layout: navpage
 sidebar: features
 title: "Connection Persistency"
-description: "This is the feature that enables you to manage the instance of the database connection object within the repository objects."
+description: "This is a feature that enables you to manage the instance of the database connection object within the repository objects."
 permalink: /feature/connectionpersistency
 tags: [repodb, class, connectionpersistency, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Connection Persistency

-This is the feature that enables you to control the persistency of the IDbConnection instance within the repository objects (aka: [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository)).
+This is a feature that enables you to control the persistency of the IDbConnection instance within the repository objects (aka: [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository)).
 Please see the [ConnectionPersistency](/enumeration/connectionpersistency) enumeration for more information.

 #### Types of Persitency